stevenlovegrove/Pangolin/README.md

 #### Common Runtime Problems

-==Framebuffer with requested attributes not available.==: You're building against an old or unaccelerated OpenGL version.
+<u>Framebuffer with requested attributes not available</u>: You're building against an old or unaccelerated OpenGL version.
 Either your graphics drivers are not correctly installed or you are on an unusual platform (such as within Docker, in a VM, working over an X forwarding SSH session) which has limited graphics acceleration.
 For the former case, you need to make sure your system is using appropriate drivers (you can test glxgears / glxinfo on linux for instance).
 There isn't much you can do about the latter except changing your setup (e.g. finding a VM which can better accelerate your graphics, or perhaps using the [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) wrapper around docker to correctly pass through the graphics driver)

 #### Common Python Problems

-==error: unknown target 'pypangolin_wheels'== : cmake didn't find your python.
+<u>error: unknown target 'pypangolin_wheels'</u> : cmake didn't find your python.
 Go back and adjust your cmake variables (such as the tip above) until you see something like "Selected Python: '/opt/local/bin/python3.9'" in the output.

-==ModuleNotFoundError: No module named 'pypangolin'==: Did you install the wheel (see the bash comment under build)?
+<u>ModuleNotFoundError: No module named 'pypangolin'</u>: Did you install the wheel (see the bash comment under build)?
 Are you running using the same Python as Pangolin found during the `cmake ..` step?